1960s Slats Pendant Lamp

 Most of the lamps made by Philips are designed by the internal design-team of the company.

-Other versions: Made in several versions.
+Other versions: These “propeller” pendant lamps were made in several versions.
 Below are some other editions, the mechanism to connect the socket with the clear plastic lampshade are the same.

 Koninklijke Philips N.V.